shyam-achuthan/BingoSql/README.md

 A lightweight PHP/Mysql ActiveRecord for beginners and light weight applications and cms websites.

+##Configuration
+Include boostrap.php in your php application<br>
+change the database settings in lib/config.php<br>
+And you're done!<br>

 ##Creating Models
 <ul>
 <li>All models should extend BingoSql Class